WGSExtract/WGSExtract.github.io/WGSE_Betav3_Release_Notes.md

 This release started the day the old Beta v2 release was delivered on 18 February 2020.
 And includes the patches made to that release over the next few months.
 While we had hoped for a v3 release in June 2020 (and we did make an internal one), inevitable delays made us take another 12 months.
 The largest issue was working to expand the code to handle any BAM (or CRAM) thrown at it.
 Many have started processing AncientDNA samples; which come in all varieties of formats and reference models.
 We scoured the Internet and found well over 150 different reference models that BAMs have been aligned too.
 We had to work to catalogue and characterize them.
 This is still a work in progress.

 More detailed bullet notes on changes in this Beta v3 15 June 2021 release since Beta v2 18 Feb 2020:
-(Taken from the Beta v3 manual forked on  15 June 2020. ~~strike-through~~ suggested changes listed at the end.
+(Taken from the Beta v3 manual forked on 15 June 2020 with ~~strike-through~~ suggested changes listed at the end.
 Removed from there once added here.)
 * Added programs/tmp folder to Win10tools release to resolve BASH not finding /tmp error.
 * Downloaded yleaf original .py's and undid many unneeded changes.
 Also incorporated yleaf v2.2 upgrade to handle CRAMs.
 We still have many changes; some of which can be back ported into the yleaf master.
 * Modified MacOS install to not check for dot, not install graphviz, and auto install python3 and macports